Dainerx/PIDEV/README.md

 ## About the project

 This project was developed uner the supervision of engineers and professors at Esprit in 2017.
-It was developped by all the contributors who are students that attend ESPRIT universty.
+It was developped by all the contributors who are students attending ESPRIT universty.

 ### Prerequisites
 * [php>=PHP 5.5.9](https://secure.php.net/)